amitkot/compare-face-photo/README.md

 ## Usage

-### Debug Mode
+### Normal Mode

-To debug and visualize the bounding boxes around detected faces, use the `debug` command:
+To compare two photos of faces, use the following command: